Roman Charity: Early depictions in Germany and Italy

 The motif appeared in both its mother-daughter and father-daughter variety, although the cross-gendered version was ultimately more popular.
 The earliest modern depictions of Pero and Cimon emerged independently of each other in Southern Germany and Northern Italy around 1525, in a wide range of media including bronze medals, frescoes, engravings, drawings, oil paintings, ceramics, inlaid wood decorations, and statues.

 In Germany, the brothers Barthel Beham (1502–40) and Sebald Beham (1500–50) produced between them six different renderings of Pero and Cimon.
 Barthel's first rendering of the theme in 1525 is usually brought in connection with a brief jail term that he, his brother Sebald, and their common friend Georg Pencz served for charges of atheism earlier that year.
-Barthel's brother Sebald would reissue this print in reverse in 1544, this time with two inscriptions informing the viewer of the father's identity (“Czinmon”) and of the meaning of this act: “I live off the breast of my daughter.”
+Barthel's brother Sebald would reissue this print in reverse in 1544, this time with two inscriptions informing the viewer of the father's identity ("Czinmon") and of the meaning of this act: "I live off the breast of my daughter."
 Sebald himself would revisit the motif twice in his youth between 1526 and 1530, and again in 1540.
-The print from 1540 is almost ten times bigger than most of the Beham brothers’ other art works (ca. 40 x 25 cm) and openly pornographic.
+The print from 1540 is almost ten times bigger than most of the Beham brothers' other art works (ca. 40 x 25 cm) and openly pornographic.
 Cimon's arms tied are behind his back and his shoulders and lower body are covered in a jacket-like piece of cloth, however his muscular chest and erect nipples are on full display.
 Pero stands between Cimon's knees, completely naked, her hair is undone and her pubic region and stomach are shaved.
 She offers him her left breast with a V-hold.
 An inscription made to look like a scratching into the wall reads: Whither does Piety not penetrate, what does she not devise?

-Later in the sixteenth century German artists began depicting the scene in oil paintings, often choosing the classicizing half-length format, thereby drawing of formal analogies between Pero and ancient heroines and including Pero within the genre of the ‘strong woman,’ similar to Lucretia, Dido, and Cleopatra or Judith, Salome, and Dalila.
-Examples of these works include Georg Pencz’s version from 1538, Erhard Schwetzer’s depiction from the same year, Pencz’s version (housed in Stockholm) from 1546, and one by the so-called Master with the Griffin’s Head executed as well in 1546.
+Later in the sixteenth century German artists began depicting the scene in oil paintings, often choosing the classicizing half-length format, thereby drawing of formal analogies between Pero and ancient heroines and including Pero within the genre of the "strong woman", similar to Lucretia, Dido, and Cleopatra or Judith, Salome, and Delilah.
+Examples of these works include Georg Pencz's version from 1538, Erhard Schwetzer's depiction from the same year, Pencz's version (housed in Stockholm) from 1546, and one by the so-called Master with the Griffin’s Head executed as well in 1546.

-Italian oil paintings of the motif existed as early as 1523, when a notary described a painting in possession of the recently deceased Pietro Luna, as “a large canvas in a gilded frame with a woman who nurses an old man.”
+Italian oil paintings of the motif existed as early as 1523, when a notary described a painting in possession of the recently deceased Pietro Luna, as "a large canvas in a gilded frame with a woman who nurses an old man".
 A similar painting is described by a notary for the house of Benedetti di Franciscis in 1538.
 Still another painting is listed, correctly identified as a daughter nursing her father, by a notary in the estate of miniaturist Gasparo Segizzi.
 Unfortunately, none of these paintings are still extant.